frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 ## Validation Errors

 The Error object is at the heart of the validation process.
 The Report has `report.errors` and `report.tables[].errors`, properties that can contain the Error object.
-Let's explore it:
+Let's explore it by taking a deeper look at the 'duplicate-label' error:

 ```python goodread title="Python"
 from frictionless import validate